unitaryfund/qook/README.md

 (**Qook** is just pure Qrack.)

 To use this package, it's helpful to be familiar with [unitaryfund/qrack](https://github.com/unitaryfund/qrack).
-Users gain **much** more control over options by building **unitaryfund/qrack** and  from source.
+Users gain **much** more control over options by building **unitaryfund/qrack** from source.

 A future release might include packaged Qrack binaries; for now, you must build and install Qrack from source in order to use this library crate.
 (See the Qrack README for instructions.) `cargo` will dynamically link [`qook`](https://github.com/unitaryfund/qook) against your system installation of Qrack.